 What this means is that landlords are now offering more than just spaces, and tenants can now enjoy additional services like internet connectivity, laundry services, furniture, and pretty much anything that enhances their stay.
-This has led to increased growth of platforms like Blueground that help business travelers, students, and expats find fully furnished and managed rental apartments to stay at, whether in the short-term or long-term.
+This has led to increased growth of companies like Blueground that help business travelers, students, and expats find fully furnished and managed rental apartments to stay at, whether in the short-term or long-term.
 You can be sure to see more SPaaS coming up in 2020 as the demand for this type of housing model continues to rise.

 More services to simplify transactions

 While technology has helped to streamline the majority of real estate management processes, some like payments and transactions have proved to be a little challenging to automate fully.
 The reason for this is the complicated nature and size of real estate transactions.
 What’s more, typical transactions often involve multiple players who include inspectors, property appraisers, title reps, and real estate agents.
 This makes it difficult to track the stage at which the buy or sell process is, thereby leading to unnecessary delays and frustrations.

 The good thing is some innovators, having seen or even experienced this common challenge, are now creating solutions to bridge the gap.
 Just recently, a tech company named Qualia launched a service that seeks to simplify the process of completing real estate transactions.
 The idea is to have a platform where buyers and sellers can store the necessary documents and share information freely for easier collaboration.
 Again, expect to see more of similar services emerging in 2020 and beyond.

 The growing importance of big data